tomhosking/hrq-vae/README.md

 This repo contains the code for the paper [Hierarchical Sketch Induction for Paraphrase Generation](https://arxiv.org/abs/2203.03463), by Tom Hosking, Hao Tang & Mirella Lapata (ACL 2022).

+We propose a generative model of paraphrase generation, that encourages syntactic diversity by conditioning on an explicit syntactic sketch.
+We introduce Hierarchical Refinement Quantized Variational Autoencoders (HRQ-VAE), a method for learning decompositions of dense encodings as a sequence of discrete latent variables that make iterative refinements of increasing granularity.
+This hierarchy of codes is learned through end-to-end training, and represents fine-to-coarse grained information about the input.
+We use HRQ-VAE to encode the syntactic form of an input sentence as a path through the hierarchy, allowing us to more easily predict syntactic sketches at test time.
+Extensive experiments, including a human evaluation, confirm that HRQ-VAE learns a hierarchical representation of the input space, and generates paraphrases of higher quality than previous systems.

 ## Installation